temach/k8s-training/README.md

 The PVC had `accessMode: - ReadWriteOnce` which did not stop second pod from updating index.html on the physical-volume.
 see: https://kubernetes.io/docs/concepts/storage/persistent-volumes/#access-modes

-Also note: these physical volumes have support for the volume capacity limit, nothing will stop folder from growing.

 ### test if storage limit is enforced for PV

 local provisioner does not enforce PV limit.
 see: https://kubernetes.io/docs/concepts/storage/volumes/#local

-Attach to python pod and try to generate multiple 1GB files (PV is 1GB)
+Attach to python pod and try to generate multiple large files (PV limit is set to 1GB)
 ```
 $ k exec -it http-server-5bf7c86586-9p5qd -- /bin/bash
 Defaulted container "server-container" out of: server-container, generate-index (init)